fledge-iot/fledge-north-kafka/docs/index.rst

   - **Security Protocol**: Security protocol to be used to connect to the kafka broker.

   - **SASL Mechanism**: Authentication mechanism to be used to connect to kafka broker.
-Only PLAIN mechanism is supported as of now, support for other authentication mechanism will be added soon
+Only PLAIN, SCRAM-SHA-256 and SCRAM-SHA-512 mechanisms are supported as of now, support for other authentication mechanism will be added soon.

   - **User ID**: The User ID to use when the Mechansim is set to SASL_PLAINTEXT or SASL_SSL.